Ecclesiastes: Catholicism

-The book continues to be cited by recent popes, including Pope John Paul II and Pope Francis.
-Pope John Paul II, in his general audience of October 20, 2004, called the author of Ecclesiastes "an ancient biblical sage" whose description of death "makes frantic clinging to earthly things completely pointless".
+The book continues to be cited by recent popes, including John Paul II and Francis.
+John Paul II, in his general audience of October 20, 2004, called the author of Ecclesiastes "an ancient biblical sage" whose description of death "makes frantic clinging to earthly things completely pointless".
 Pope Francis cited Ecclesiastes in his address on September 9, 2014.
 Speaking of vain people, he said, "How many Christians live for appearances?
 Their life seems like a soap bubble."

+Similarity to other religions

+The thought and language of Ecclesiastes bears certain similarities to that of the Daode Jing, the foundational text of Daoism, traditionally attributed to the 5th century BCE.

 Influence on Western literature

 Ecclesiastes has had a deep influence on Western literature.
 It contains several phrases that have resonated in British and American culture, such as "eat, drink and be merry", "nothing new under the sun", "a time to be born and a time to die", and "vanity of vanities; all is vanity".
 American novelist Thomas Wolfe wrote: "[O]f all I have ever seen or learned, that book seems to me the noblest, the wisest, and the most powerful expression of man's life upon this earth—and also the highest flower of poetry, eloquence, and truth.
 I am not given to dogmatic judgments in the matter of literary creation, but if I had to make one I could say that Ecclesiastes is the greatest single piece of writing I have ever known, and the wisdom expressed in it the most lasting and profound."